Investor Charters

 10Statements of Accounts' for Funds, Securities and CommoditiesWeekly basis (Within four trading days of following week)

-11Issuance of retention statement of funds/commodities5 days from the date of settlement
+11Issuance of retention statement of funds/commodities5 days from settlement

 12Issuance of Annual Global Statement30 days from the end of the financial year